sridevinarayan/git-github.com-sridevinarayan-WLDS2/README.md

 #WLDS
 # Steps:###
+Data***
+data/WAV contains all the audio samples used.
+The file naming convention is used to label the samples. data/out contains the outputs generated.
+    1. dataset_1.csv - got from extracting features from .WAV files
+    2. .png files are the plots for the fitted model - for different test splits and #epochs
+    3. results_0 and metrics_0
+***

 1. Prep.ipynb - to figure out which features need to be extracted.
 Experiements are done with several parameters
         a) On one sample hardcoded data file, data_21_FD.wav, extract different features